center-for-threat-informed-defense/attack-workbench-frontend/docs/usage.md

 #### Editing Matrices

-Matrices share the typical fields on objects, including a description supporting markdown and citations.
+Matrices share the typical fields on objects, including a description supporting markdown, LinkByIds, and citations.
 Unlike other object types, their IDs serve as identifier for their domain:

 | Domain | ID |
 |:------------|:----------|